Temporal dynamics in the Bragg reflection of light by cold atoms: flash effect and superradiant decay

-This procedure allows us to compute the output fields (intensity and phase) as a function of the detuning of the incident field.
+This procedure allows us to compute the output fields (intensity and phase) as a function of the detuning $\delta$ of the incident field.
 Therefore, we can also compute the temporal dynamics by considering the Fourier transform of the incident pulse, apply the reflection and transmission coefficients in frequency space, and Fourier transform back to temporal space.
 This is also the method used to compute optical precursors (flash) in the coherent transmission through a disordered medium \cite{Chalony:2011, Kwong:2014, Kwong:2015}.
+In this procedure, we take into account the finite switch-off duration of the probe beam, which is well described by an erf$(t/\tau)$ profile with $\tau=1$\,ns, and the finite bandwidth of the detector, which is well simulated by applying a Gaussian convolution of rms width 1.3\,ns.

-This very simple 1D model needs to be refined for a proper comparison with the experiment.
-One important effect is the divergence of the probe beam, which is accounted for by an averaging over the incident angle distribution.
-Similarly, we include an averaging over the spatial transverse density, because the probe beam is not infinitely small and the atomic layers are not infinitely extended.
-However, several other effects cannot be accounted for, such as a small astigmatism of the lattice beam, potential unperfect overlap of the counterpropagating lattice beams and unperfect alignment of the probe beam.
-We have empirically found that reducing the number of atoms by a factor 2 in the model, without any other free parameter, yields good qualitative results and a fairly close quantitative agreement with the experimental data for the steady-state transmission (not shown) and reflection spectra [Fig.\,\ref{fig.setup}(c,d)].
-We have kept the same empirical correction for simulating the temporal dynamics without any other free parameter [Figs.\,\ref{fig.data}, \ref{fig.superradiance} \& S1].
-For the dynamics, we also take into account the finite switch-off duration of the probe beam, which is well described by an erf$(t/\tau)$ profile with $\tau=1$\,ns, and the finite bandwidth of the detector, which is well simulated by applying a Gaussian convolution of rms width 1.3 ns.
+This simple 1D model needs to be refined for a proper comparison with the experiment, as finite-size effects in the transverse directions are important.
+Indeed, the finite size of the probe beam induces a significant divergence and the finite size of the atomic cloud changes the atomic density.
+To include these effects in the 1D model, we average the results over a distribution of rays that samples the angle distribution and the transverse position of the probe beam.
+For each ray the actual longitudinal density profile is computed and used in the transfer matrix model.
+The results are quite sensitive to the sizes of the probe beam and the atomic sample.
+The latter depends on the trapping beam size and temperature.
+Each number has its uncertainty and, moreover, some imperfections are not included, such as a small astigmatism of the lattice beam, potential unperfect overlap of the counterpropagating lattice beams and imperfect alignment of the probe beam.
+We have empirically found that reducing the number of atoms by a factor 2 in the model, without any other free parameter, yields good qualitative results and a fairly close quantitative agreement with the experimental data for the steady-state transmission (not shown) and reflection spectra [Figs.\,\ref{fig.setup}(c) and \ref{fig.setup}(d)].
+We have kept the same empirical correction for simulating the temporal dynamics without any other free parameter (Figs.\,\ref{fig.data}, \ref{fig.superradiance}, and S2).